bchiang7/v4/content/jobs/Angel One/index.md

 url: 'https://www.angelone.in/'
 ---

-- Led 5 engineers to build the core risk management engine for the trading platform.
+- Led a team of 5 engineers to build the core risk management platform for a trading platform with a P99 latency of 25ms.
-- Led the design and development of an extensible rule engine achieving sub-millisecond processing time.
+- Designed and developed a high-performance rule engine mitigating compliance and margin shortfall risks.
+Engineered using Go and focused on high performance and correctness testing, achieving a sub-millisecond processing time.
-- Defined release milestones and execution plans for project success and goal alignment.
+- Defined medium-term milestones and execution plans for a multi-year initiative, aligning project success with long-term organizational goals.
-- Designed a Kafka-based communication system, improving performance and scalability.
+- Improved performance and scalability by designing a Kafka-based communication system.
-- Developed robust data models and database architectures for efficient data management.
-- Established monitoring and alerting system with Prometheus, Grafana, and Alertmanager.
+- Established a monitoring and alerting system with Prometheus, Grafana, and Alertmanager.